-In this area, the data owners are the company group finance manager and the Pelican Director of finance.
+In this area, the data owners are the WWSL Finance Manager and the Pelican Head of Finance.

-The Regulatory finance manager, group finance manager and financial accountant compile the analysis and methodology statement.
+The Regulatory finance manager, WWSL Finance Manager and financial accountant compile the analysis and methodology statement.

-Both the analysis and methodology statement are scrutinised and challenged by the director of regulation and reform and financial controller.
-A version and change control process is used throughout the process and a "major" version is recorded when the table owner, in this case, the Financial controller is satisfied.
+Both the analysis and methodology statement are scrutinised and challenged by the Director of Regulation and Reform and Group Financial Controller.
+A version and change control process is used throughout the process and a "major" version is recorded when the table owner, in this case, the Group Financial Controller is satisfied.

-An external audit is carried out by our financial auditors, KPMG, with reference to current regulatory accounting guidelines and any annual specific guidance.
+An external audit is carried out by our financial auditors, Ernst Young, with reference to current regulatory accounting guidelines and any annual specific guidance.